Hi there, folks! My name is George Simon and I’m striving to celebrate self-care in every season.

 I’m a 24 year-old Leo and a lover of the sweet and salty things in life.
 I dabble in administration and management and tend to be logged into nine different Google accounts at once.
 My pronouns are they/them or she/her and I identify as queer.
 I like walking, writing, traveling, music, drag, fashion, cooking, theatre, film, reading, trying new things, and being a dog-mom to a pup named Stella.
 I was raised in New York and am currently splitting my time between Harlem and Peekskill.

 Why am I writing about self-care?
-Well, it all started from a place of need.
+Well, it all started from a place of true need.
 My world was changed in March 2018 when my fiancé cancelled our September wedding.
 We broke up and all of my future plans were scrapped.
 As someone who is a bit of a planner, this event shook me.

 The days, weeks, months that followed were (and are) challenging.
 I felt lost, but soon realized that I alone had and have the power to heal and move forward.
 I particularly realized this while traveling to Paris a few days after the break-up happened.